Current page : HOME WILLIAM WATKINS LIMITED ALBION - BLACK PRINCE

 Built 1895 by Cook, Welton and Gemmel, Hull.
 YN149.
 Steel Screw Tug.
 L109'.
 B21.5'.
 D11.8'.
 180grt.
 700ihp 99nhp 3cylTE 14.5"x28"x31"x27" stroke steam engine by T E Earles, Hull.
 Acquired 1895.
 Disposed 1962.
 Scrapped 1962.
 Official No. 105766.
 Call sign PDJN later MQTJ.

-1895 Delivered to Watkins.
+2-10-1895 Launched.
+1895 Delivered to William Watkins, London.6-11-1896 Arrived Gravesend ex Las Palmas.
+27-4-1897 Towing German barque off Dartmouth.
+30-12-1899 Assisting German liner Pelotas, ashore off Dungeness.
+1900 Transferred to William Jr. & John S. Watkins, London.
 5-1905 Reboilered.
+1914 Transferred to John S. & Alfred Watkins, London.
 4-8-1914 Req. by RN renamed HMS Chichester.
 Served on Downs Patrol duties, based Ramsgate.
 1917 Serving at Calais.
-29-5-1919 Returned to Watkins.
+1917 Owners restyled William Watkins Ltd., London.
+29-5-1919 Returned to owners.
 Renamed Arcadia.
 1941 Ran aground in The Wash and badly damaged rudder.
 After parting anchor cable drifted around Wash for four days until found by trawler and towed to River Humber for repairs.
+8-7-1942 Joined convoy WP183 [Milford Haven for Southampton and Portsmouth] off Plymouth.
+The convoy was attacked by E-boats in the area of Lyme Bay and several ships were sunk.
+[An extract from the tugs log appears on the WW1 & WW2 tug log page] 19-9-1942 Departed St Helens Roads in convoy CE120.
+20-9-1942 Arrived Southend.
 19-10-1943 Whilst positioning the Shivering Sands Army Fort, collided with barge May, resulting in the connecting fort gangway being lost overside to be later recovered by divers.
-1-2-1950 Transferred to Ship Towage [London] Limited.
-6-1952 Renamed Badia at the request of P and O Lines Ltd., who wished to name their new liner Arcadia.
-14-11-1962 Scrapped by T W Ward Ltd., Grays Essex.
+5-4-1944 Assisted towing Phoenix unit ex Royal Albert Dock to Tilbury landing stage.
+1-2-1950 Ship Towage [London] Limited appointed managers.
+16-7-1952 Renamed Badia at the request of P and O Lines Ltd., who wished to name their new liner Arcadia.
+14-11-1962 Arrived at T W Ward Ltd., Grays Essex, for scrapping.

 -------------------------------------------------------